Are you already spending big on Google Ads, but still getting small results? I think I know why. Your Google Ads Negative Keywords List is wrong.

 That means that whoever made half of these ads didn’t do a proper amount of keyword research.
 Or, they were too lazy to apply what they found universally across each campaign.

 Either way, this is a great way to get inconsistent results from your ads and waste your ad budget.

-So the solution here is to do better research for your negative keywords (see above), then create keyword lists that you can apply quickly and easily to your campaigns and ad groups.
+The solution here is to do better research for your keywords (see above), then create negative keyword lists that you can apply quickly and easily to your campaigns and ad groups.

-To add your new list, give it a name, and then add (or copy/paste) your new negative keywords with abandon.
+To add your new list, give it a name, and then add (or copy and paste) your new negative keywords.

 Once you’ve added everything, save the completed list.

-You can then go into your individual campaigns or ad groups, find the Negative Keywords tab, and quickly add the list you just created:
+You can then go into your individual campaigns or ad groups, find the Negative Keywords tab, and quickly select the list you just created:

-It’s by far the fastest way to consistently blanket your campaigns with the appropriate negative keywords
+It’s by far the easiest way to consistently blanket your campaigns with the appropriate negative keywords